- A cover letter including:

-- Provide a current and complete address that would allow shipment by a suitable carrier such as Federal Express (FedEx) (i.e., street address, building name or number, room number, city and state),
+- A current and complete address that would allow shipment by a suitable carrier such as Federal Express (FedEx) (i.e., street address, building name or number, room number, city and state).

-- If multiple studies/tasks are planned, combine projected needs into a single order rather than placing several separate requests in a short time interval.
-The request should generally be limited to four items or drugs/compounds per order to avoid delay.
+- If multiple studies/tasks are planned under the same NIH grant number, combine projected needs into a single order rather than placing several separate requests in a short time interval.

-- The specific aims and goals of proposed study (preferably the study abstract)
+- The specific aims and goals of the proposed study (preferably including the study abstract).

-- Number and type of NRCs (NOT-DA-14-004), including respective Tobacco Product Master File (TPMF) codes,
+- Number and type of NRCs (see link to NRC Table), including respective Tobacco Product Master File (TPMF) codes.

-- Calculate required amount of NRCs for your project and submit your request well in advance of your planned experiments or tasks, or 6-8 weeks prior to depletion of stock on hand for ongoing studies/tasks.
+- Calculate required number of NRCs (by the carton) for your project and submit your request well in advance of your planned experiments or tasks, or at least 6-8 weeks prior to depletion of stock on-hand for ongoing studies/tasks.